-A normal day for a 2nd grader typically includes activities like arts and crafts, running around on the playground during recess, and trading lunches with friends.
+A normal day for a third-grader typically includes activities like arts and crafts, running around on the playground during recess, and trading lunches with friends.

 For a sickle cell patient, a typical day involves daily doses of penicillin, blood transfusions, and different therapies to decrease pain.

-8 years-old Darian Smith was only 14 days old when he was diagnosed with sickle cell disease.
+Darian Smith was only 14 days old when he was diagnosed with sickle cell disease.
 The only thing he wants is to be a “normal" kid.

 Sickle cell disease is an inherited disease that involves the red blood cells to have abnormal hemoglobin which causes the cells to become stiff and form a sickle or crescent shape.